AvgCoder44/skill_sphere_lms/README.md

 ### For Students
 - 📚 Browse and enroll in various courses
-- 💳 Secure payment processing with Stripe
+- 💳 Secure payment processing with Razorpay
-- 📝 Track learning progress
+- 📝 Real-time learning progress tracking
+- ⏱️ Auto-completion of lectures based on watch time
 - ⭐ Rate and review courses
 - 👤 Personalized user dashboard
 - 🎯 Access to enrolled course content
+- 🔍 Search and filter courses

 ### For Educators
-- 📝 Create and manage courses
+- 📝 Create and edit courses
 - 📊 Track student enrollments
 - 💰 Manage course pricing and discounts
 - 📈 View analytics and earnings
 - 🖼️ Upload course thumbnails via Cloudinary
 - 📹 Organize course content and materials
+- ✏️ Edit existing courses with ease

 ### General Features
 - 🔐 Secure authentication with Clerk